Adding and Subtracting Positive and Negative Numbers using the Number Line

 This gives us the answer of 5 − (+6) = 5 + (–6) = –1.

 Example 6: Simplify by subtracting the numbers, –4 − (–7).

-This is an example where we add two negative numbers.
+This is an example where we subtract two negative numbers.
 Let’s transform this subtraction into an addition problem.
-Remember always to add its opposite.
+Remember always add to its opposite.

 –4 − (–7) → –4 + (+7)